thodan/sixd_toolkit/doc/sixd_challenge_2017.md

 object_id score r11 r12 r13 r21 r22 r23 r31 r32 r33 t1 t2 t3
 ```

-where score is a confidence of the estimate, R = [r11 r12 r13; r21 r22 r23;
+where score is a confidence of the estimate (the range of the score is not
+restricted), R = [r11 r12 r13; r21 r22 r23;
 r31 r32 r33] is a 3x3 rotation matrix saved row-wise, and t = [t1 t2 t3]' is a
 3x1 translation vector (in mm).
 P = K * [R t] is the camera matrix that
 transforms 3D point p\_m = [x, y, z, 1]' in the model coordinate system to 2D